muguira-james/muguira-james.github.io/source/_posts/Using-a-monorepo-with-github.md

 # Introduction

 Recently, a co-worker was struggling with github actions.
-They had a monorepo, or a single repository with a front end and back end code in it.
+They had a monorepo, or a single repository with front end and back end code in it.
 Many organizations would require that you create two repos: one for the front end and one for the backend.

 There are a lot of reasons to use monorepos and many for not using them.
 I'm not going there.
 This post will show you how to get the builds going and point out a number of pit falls along the way.

+You can find the code for this article {% link HERE https://github.com/muguira-james/monorepo %}

 # Background

 There are MANY explainations of github monorepos on the web.
 However, they have the same problems: the author shows you a specific solution, which many times is very complex and the author fails to show you how they got to that specific solution.
 Also, there are a number of places where you have to write the action yaml file in a specific way or it does not achieve what you want.
+I'm going to show the mistakes I made in arriving at this solution.

-Github is a very powerful code version system.
+{% link Github https://github.com %} is a very powerful code version system.
 It is available to everybody and so far Microsoft has maintained a free tier.
 A few years ago, github added "actions", which effectively make it the center piece of a complete continuous integration and continuous deployment (CI/CD) system.
 Actions can:

 * build your code
 * run tests on your code